‘Tis the season to be itchy…

 All too often, I see patients who have allergies signs, but they do not have any allergy symptoms.
 Many of these patients have no idea that they have allergies because they do not have red, itchy, or puffy eyes.
 In these cases, no treatment is required.
 However, if the patient has symptoms, treatment may be required to reduce the symptoms.

-Allergens are in the air from pollen and the growth of beautiful flowers and plants that we enjoy seeing in the springtime.
+Allergens are in the air from pollen and the growth of beautiful flowers and plants that we enjoy seeing very soon.
 When these substances come into contact with the eyes and nose, the body tries to fight off the accumulation of the allergens.
-When it can not, the system responds by having any of the symptoms above.
+When it cannot, the system responds by having any of the symptoms above.
 In order to eliminate the accumulation of allergens, anti-histamine medications may be required.
 Medications by mouth and eye drops are sometimes required to control the excess accumulation of the allergens in the body.
-Of course, avoiding the allergen is the best course of treatment; but who wants to stay in-doors and miss out on the beauty of our lovely city.
+Of course, avoiding the allergen is the best course of treatment; but who wants to stay in-doors and miss out on the beautiful sites of our lovely city?

 Over-the-counter medications are sometimes effective enough to control the symptoms of allergies.
 However, if you have tried any of these medications and are still having symptoms, a prescription medication or eye drop may be necessary.

-If you are currently experiencing these dreadful and irritating allergy-eye symptoms, I urge you to see your eye care provider.
+If you are currently experiencing these dreadful and irritating eye symptoms of allergies, I urge you to see your eye care provider.
 Early treatment can prevent the symptoms from getting worse.

-If you are in need of an eye care provider, I invite you to visit EnVision Eye Care, 321 W. Montgomery Crossroads, Savannah.
+If you are in need of an eye care provider, I invite you to visit EnVision Eye Care.